 Create a custom bot

 LivePerson recommends that —before you create a bot— you set up the domains, intents, and entities that the bot will need.
-This makes creation of the bot much faster and easier because the NLU Assist tool can use that information along the way to suggest suitable intents and entities to use.
+This makes creation of the bot much faster and easier because the Assist tool can use that information along the way to suggest suitable intents and entities to use.

 To create a custom bot